dkodar20/bluesubmit/README.md

 A tool to parse Codeforces problems and submit solutions using Linux terminal.

 ## Installation
- The tool has dependencies on the following python packages - Click, robobrowser, requests.
+ The tool has dependencies on the following python packages - Click, Selenium, requests and python-memcached.
 To install them you may either create a virtual environment or install them globally.
 Remember that you would need the virtual environment activated each time you use the tool.
 You would need to have chrome/chromium and the corresponding drivers for selenium to work.
  ```bash
  pip install Click
  pip install selenium